 STUDENT'S NAME

 ADDRESS

 TELEPHONE NUMBER

 PARENT/GUARDIAN'S WORK NUMBER

-This certifies that I have read the rules and regulations stated in this handbook and understand the policies as outlined.
-I further recognize the school home responsibilities as stated in the School/Parent Compact.
+This certifies that I have read the rules and regulars outlined.
+I further recognize the school home

 Signature of Parent/Guardian Date

 Signature of Principal Date

-Signature of Teacher
+Signature of Teacher Date

-Date

-Internet Appropriate Use Agreement

-I have read the South Tippah School District Internet Appropriate Use Agreement.
-I understand and will abide by the terms and conditions as stated.
+Internet Appropriate Use Agreement I have read the South Tippah School District International abide by the terms and conditions as stated. ernet Appropriate Use Agreement.
+I understar nd and will

-User's Signature (Student)
+User's Signature (Student) Date

-Date

-As a parent or guardian of this student, I have read this Acceptable Use Policy for Internet access and usage.
-I understand that this access is for educational purposes and the South Tippah School District has taken precautions to eliminate controversial materials and I will not hold the South Tippah School District responsible for materials acquired on the network.
-Further, I accept full responsibility for supervision is and when my child's use is not in a school setting.
-I hereby give my permission for my child's access and use of the Internet in the South Tippah School District.
+As a parent or guardian of this student, I have usage.
+I understand that this access is for educat taken precautions to eliminate controversial mate responsible for materials acquired on the networ and when my child's use is not in a school setting use of the Internet in the South Tippah School Discourse. tional purposes and the South Tippah School erials and I will not hold the South Tippah Scl rk.
+Further, I accept full responsibility for su g.
+I hereby give my permission for my child District has hool District pervision is

-Signature of Parent/Guardian
+Signature of Parent/Guardian Date

-Date

-(Any user is defined as student, student's parent and any teacher, administrator, staff, parent or community member using computers on campus)
+i(Any user is defined as student, student's parent and any teacher, administrator, staff, parent or community member using computers on campus)